cobsec/cobstix2/README.rst

 :Spec: http://stixproject.github.io/stix2.0/

 File list:
- - cobstix2: Core stix2 implementation
+ - cobstix2: Core stix2 implementation (very work in progress!)
- - cobbox: Core cybox2 implementation
+ - cobbox: Core cybox2 implementation (even more work in progress while I figure out how the referenced containers can be built)
  - common_tools: Shared functions for manipulating stix objects
  - vocab: Set vocabs for use in stix object construction (mostly open-vocab)
  - stixelk: Some functions to interact with an elk stack to push stix2 objects to a knowledge base